AlexisTessier/speed-of-light/readme.md

 Speed Of Light
 --------------

+⚠️ Deprecated - This module was almost never used

 ####About

 Speed Of Light allows you to easily run some basic performance tests in javascript. _(What kind of loop is the fastest ?
 Is this implementation faster than this other ?)_